 Sorry to say, we did not have a peach tree or any fruit that grew in our yard.

 I don’t know where my mom got her peaches, but I do remember how good that peach cobbler tasted on a hot summer Texas night.
-I’m not sure that she ever used a recipe.
+I’m not sure that she ever used a recipe since she literally grew up on a farm.
 I just know that she made the best summer Southern peach cobbler.

 Unfortunately, as a kid, I wasn’t interested in cooking or baking.
 (Although the eating side was always a topic of great interest.
 Did anyone else’s parents accuse them of having a tapeworm?)